1940 Auckland Rugby League season: Round 8

 John Anderson about to fend Richmond fullback Dave Solomon.

 Bert Leatherbarrow (Mount Albert) who had a significant hooking duel with Huck Flanagan (Ponsonby) with both penalised several times.

 Puti Tipene Watene the big veteran Manukau forward.

-For Manukau in their 14–8 win over the faltering Newton, the 17 stone 2lb forward Steve Watene scored a try.
+For Manukau in their 14–8 win over the faltering Newton, the 17 stone 2 lb forward Steve Watene scored a try.
 He was well supported by J Marsh from the Hokianga and Pita Ririnui who the Springbok rugby team had said was the best forward they met on their 1937 tour.
 Both Marsh and Ririnui weighed "well over 16 stone".
 They were also blessed with 14 stone 7 lb Jack Brodrick, one of the outstanding loose forwards in the game for several seasons.
 In Marist's 20–10 loss to Richmond, James (Jimmy) Matthews on the wing showed his pace and scored one of their two tries.
 He was 21 years old and had begun playing football at Parnell School.
 He was born in Bootle, Liverpool on February 23, 1919, and migrated with his family to New Zealand in 1927.
 In his teens he joined the Akarana club before transferring to the Marist 5th grade team.
-Matthews debuted in the senior side in 1938 aged just 19 and weighed 10st 5lb.
+Matthews debuted in the senior side in 1938 aged just 19 and weighed 10 st 5 lb.
 With Peter Mahima enlisting in the war effort the halfback spot was vacant and they filled it with Victor Selwyn.
 He had "attracted attention when a schoolboy at Pukekohe", and was this season playing for the Avondale fourth grade side where Manukau decided to recruit him to their senior squad.
 He only weighed 10 stone but "goes down to rushes in a fearless way, and his speed often saves him.
 He is only eighteen years of age".
 Mount Albert beat Ponsonby 27–19 with one of the interesting features the battle between hookers Bert Leatherbarrow and Huck Flanagan.
 It was thought that Flanagan shaded Leatherbarrow in the hooking department though Leatherbarrow scored two tries which were "well merited" and "topped off a sterling allround exhibition".
 The City win over Papakura was somewhat controversial as Jim Gould was running towards the Papakura line when Ray Halsey tripped him about 20 yards out.
 The referee Ken McIvor awarded an obstruction try (which at this time was awarded to the 'offended' player).
 The Auckland Star reported said that many of the spectators thought the incident was accidental though as the defence was "at sixes and sevens".
 The conversion by Jack Silva gave City an 11–10 lead which they held on to.